Adaptive Diffusion Schemes for Heterogeneous Networks: NMSE-based adaptive combiners

-As shown in Section \ref{sec:datc}, the implementation of adaptive combiners is crucial for heterogeneous networks, whose nodes operate under different conditions, e.g., different step sizes in the adaptation step.
-For instance, in such case the combiners should favor the diffusion of the estimates of the fastest nodes during network convergence, whereas in steady state the network should favor the nodes with better SNR and smaller adaptation step size, as they produce lower steady-state misadjustment.
+As shown in Section \ref{sec:intro}, the implementation of adaptive combiners is crucial for {heterogeneous networks.
+For instance, when the nodes have different step sizes in the adaptation step, the combiners should favor the diffusion of the estimates of the fastest nodes during network convergence.
+However, the network should favor the nodes with better SNR and smaller adaptation step size in steady state, as they produce lower steady-state misadjustment.}

-In this section we present two strategies for learning the combiners suitable for our Decoupled ATC scheme.
-These two strategies are based on an approximate minimization of the network Mean-Square Error at each step $n$, $\text{NMSE}(n)$:
+{In this section we present two strategies for learning the combiners suitable for our Decoupled ATC scheme.
+These two strategies are based on an approximate minimization of the network Mean-Square Error at each step $n$ as defined in \eqref{network_MSE}.
+Since every node only optimizes its own combination coefficients, this is equivalent to minimizing $\text{MSE}_k(n)$ node-wise.
+As stated in Subsection \ref{sec:adaptive_combiners_hetero}, there are different well-known algorithms that can be used to optimize $\text{MSE}_k(n)$ including gradient-based or LS strategies.
+However, it should be remarked that due to the nature of the problem, in particular because of the expected large correlation among the solution estimates shared by the nodes, not all adaptive algorithms to update $c_{\ell k}(n)$ would obtain a competitive performance.
+In this work, we include two approaches to adapt the combination coefficients that have demonstrated their benefits with respect to other schemes.}